Jumpscale/g8cockpit/docs/api.md

 RAML file is located at https://github.com/Jumpscale/jscockpit/blob/master/jscockpit/ays_api/specifications/api.raml

-A live documentation about the REST API can is available in your Cockpit at the address : https://my-cockpit.com/api/apidocs/index.html
+A live documentation about the REST API can is available in your Cockpit at the address: https://my-cockpit.com/api/apidocs/index.html